Media in Bihar: Modern Newspapers

+Dainik Jagran, Prabhat Khabar and Dainik Bhaskar also play a lead role in media industry.

 TV and radio

 Several national and international television channels are popular in Bihar.
 DD Bihar, Sahara Bihar, and ETV Bihar-Jharkhand are the channels dedicated specifically to Bihar.
 In 2008, two dedicated Bhojpuri channels, called Mahuaa TV, and Purva TV were launched.

 Several government radio channels exist in Bihar.
 All India Radio has stations in Bhagalpur, Darbhanga, Patna, Purnea, and Sasaram.
 Other government radio channels include Gyan Vani in Patna; Radio Mirchi, also in Patna; and Radio Dhamaal in Muzaffarpur.